krzysiekbe/krzysiekbe.github.io/README.md

 ##  About

-I'm a theoretical physicist with a keen interest and experience in machine learning, particularly in the realm of data science.
+I'm a theoretical physicist with a keen interest and experience in data science, ranging from data analysis to machine learning methods.

-Over the years, I've employed a variety of methods and techniques to gain insights from substantial volumes of data, spanning from process and technological information to biomedical data.
+Over the years, I have gained insights from substantial volumes of data, spanning from process signals to biomedical data.

 ## Contact